 I hate having my photograph taken, can you take photos of us without us knowing?

 Why on earth are you booking a photographer then?
 Only joking.
 We’ve actually written a blog post about this very subject.
 We can think of very few people that would say they love having their photo taken.
-While we try to make the process as enjoyable as possible, it does require a tiny bit of work from you as well.
+While we try to make the process as enjoyable as possible, it does require a bit of work from you as well.
 You will know that we're there, but we'll try to make it fun.
 Our couples often comment on how much they enjoyed their portrait session.

 Can my guests take their own pictures?